 Search engine optimization — three words you’ve probably heard a lot when running your business.
 But what is it?
 How does it work?
 And, most importantly, how do you achieve SEO success?

-Stay tuned as I take you on a journey from the SEO fundamentals to must-know SEO strategies and tools to elevate the organic success of your business.
+Stay tuned as I take you on a journey through SEO fundamentals, including must-know strategies and tools to elevate the organic success of your business.

 Part 1: SEO Fundamentals